 Treatment of underlying etiology

 Anticoagulation in patients with acute/recent portal vein thrombosis, studied only retrospectively, has been shown to recanalize the thrombosed vessel in more than 80% of cases.
-This is essential to prevent advancement of thrombosis or rethrombosis in patients with inherited coagulation disorders in which lifelong anticoagulation therapy is recommended once variceal control has been achieved.
+This is essential to prevent the advancement of thrombosis or rethrombosis in patients with inherited coagulation disorders in which lifelong anticoagulation therapy is recommended once variceal control has been achieved.
 Anticoagulation therapy has also been recommended after shunt surgery to prevent rethrombosis.
 In one study in which 84 of 136 nonmalignant, noncirrhotic patients with portal vein thrombosis were anticoagulated with similar bleeding risks but less risk for thrombotic propagation.
 Debate remains regarding the risk-to-benefit ratio of anticoagulation in chronic portal vein thrombosis and should be decided on a case-by-case approach at this time.

 Thrombolysis is recommended in acute portal vein thrombosis through the transhepatic route, which avoids the need for systemic thrombolysis.